Skip to content

 102. GHG emissions intensity?

-The company reports the total emissions per tonne of palm product as 1.59 in 2022.
-However, it does not clearly include Scope 1 and Scope 2 emissions.
+The company reports the total emissions per tonne of palm product as 1.62 in 2023.
+However, it is unclear if it includes both scope 1 and scope 2 emissions.

 • P